smart-on-fhir/smart-on-fhir.github.io/tutorials/server-quick-start/index.md

 #### 1. Create a launch context

-On your back-end, as soon as the user clicks the launch button you'll create a SMART "launch context" that includes (at least) the patient ID from the current EHR user session.
+On your back-end, as soon as a user clicks the launch button you'll create a SMART "launch context" that includes (at least) the patient ID from the current EHR user session.
 You'll assign a new "launch id" to this context, and you'll pass that id to the Growth Charts app as a URL parameter.
 In the real world, you'd create a launch context every time a user launches an app -- though for prototyping, you might just want to create a trivial implementation